 Wednesday, July 21, 2021

 Michigan’s West Coast is home to both global companies and a host of growing industries, fueled by extraordinary creativity, innovation and a deep well of talent – from life sciences to smart manufacturing – complemented by thriving, business-friendly communities.
-Grand Rapids, for example, offers the second-best mid-size business climate in the nation, according to Business Facilities' 2020 Metro Rankings Report and both Grand Rapids and Kalamazoo made the Top 10 metro areas in the East North Central region of Area Development’s Sustainability Rankings.
+Grand Rapids, for example, offers the third-best mid-size business climate in the nation, according to Business Facilities' 2021 Metro Rankings Report and made the Top 10 metro areas in the East North Central region of Site Selection's Sustainability Rankings.
 Kalamazoo, also ranked in the Top 10, was recognized as the No. 1 coolest city with the lowest cost of living in the country by PureWow.

-Helping to drive Michigan’s legendary manufacturing acumen and its commitment to, and support of businesses of all sizes in vibrant communities that offer an unmatched quality of life, the West Coast stands out as a place to grow a business.
+Helping to drive Michigan’s legendary manufacturing acumen and its commitment to supporting businesses of all sizes in vibrant communities that offer an unmatched quality of life, the West Coast stands out as a place to grow a business.

 Michigan’s West Coast was also mobilized in the war against the novel coronavirus.
 Pfizer’s Portage facility developing one of the leading vaccines, with the nation watching as the first trucks carrying the vaccines – and hope to the nation – left from Kalamazoo County in December 2020.
 Just a few months later, Grand River Aseptic Manufacturing (GRAM) in Grand Rapids was selected to manufacture the Johnson & Johnson SARS-CoV-2 vaccine, underscoring the national recognition that Michigan’s ecosystem continues to earn.